Table of content

 #2.
 Choose The Collaboration Model

-Or will you fare better hiring a dedicated team where the development is managed entirely by the outsourced team?
+Or will you choose hiring a dedicated remote team of developers where the development is managed entirely by the outsourced team?

 Your choice will affect tasks delegation, coordination, and cost.